 Mental Health First Aid Skilled Workplace

-The department has maintained the ‘Gold’ standard accreditation as a Mental Health First Aid (MHFA) Skilled Workplace for our investment in developing mental health first aid skills in our people.
-The department has also demonstrated a strong commitment to embedding the MHFA program into our culture through senior leadership support, relevant policies, development of a Mental Health Strategy and continuous improvement.
+DHS has maintained its ‘Gold’ standard accreditation from Mental Health First Aid Australia as a Mental Health First Aid (MHFA) Skilled Workplace.
+First received in 2019–20, the accreditation recognises the department’s investment in developing mental health first aid skills in our people.
+The department continues to demonstrate a strong commitment to embedding the MHFA program into our culture through senior leadership support, relevant policies and continuous improvement.

 Influenza Vaccination Program

-The DHS Influenza Vaccination Program is part of the department’s health and wellbeing initiative, contributing to infection control strategies and the prevention of seasonal pandemic influenza.
-All staff are encouraged to participate in the voluntary program.
-The program promotes a healthy workplace, reduces influenza-related absenteeism, increases productivity and engagement, and prevents flu spreading to other staff and clients.
+All staff are encouraged to participate in the DHS Influenza Vaccination Program, which is part of the department’s health and wellbeing initiative and contributes to infection control strategies and the prevention of seasonal pandemic influenza.
+The voluntary program promotes a healthy workplace by preventing the flu spreading to other staff and clients, reduces influenza-related absenteeism, and increases productivity and engagement.

 Workplace injury claims